Dr. Andrew Schuerger

 - Microorganisms on spacecraft are killed-off within 3 h on Mars (Schuerger et al., 2003; 2005; 2006; 2008).

 - Filtration does not fully remove spores of fungal pathogens in hydroponic systems (Schuerger & Hammer, 2009).

-- Some terrestrial bacteria can grow under martian conditions of 7 mbar, 0 °C, and CO2 anoxic atmospheres (Schuerger et al., 2013; Nicholson et al., 2013).
+- Twenty-nine species of bacteria have been identified that can grow under Martian conditions of 7 mbar, 0 oC, and CO2 anoxic atmospheres (Schuerger et al., 2013; Nicholson et al., 2013; Schuerger and Nicholson, 2016).